The benefits of learning music to children

 Music can improve social skills

 Music is often played in a group and, therefore, team-work skills are taught so all players work together harmoniously.
-In order to improve the show, attending rehearsals and practicing is essential too.
+In order to improve the show, attending rehearsals and practising is essential too.
 Working towards a single goal helps to enhance social skills.

 "Children who take part in music develop higher levels of social cohesion and understanding of themselves and others," says Dr. Alexandra Lamont, Lecturer in the Psychology of Music at the University of Keele.